ChandrakanthCherukuri/Android-task/README.md

 - `INTERNET`: For API calls
 - `ACCESS_NETWORK_STATE`: For network status checking

+## Security Notes
+- Never commit your actual API key to version control
+- The current placeholder API key will not work - you must replace it with your own
+- Consider using BuildConfig or local.properties for API key storage in production apps

-## Note
+## Troubleshooting
-Make sure to replace the placeholder API key with your actual Google Maps API key before running the application.
-The app will not function properly without a valid API key.
+- If maps don't load: Check your API key configuration
+- If places search doesn't work: Ensure Places API is enabled in Google Cloud Console
+- If route drawing fails: Verify Directions API is enabled and your API key has proper restrictions